 The Mail van did not appear until the 1931 catalogue, and was never listed separately with its own number.
-It was invariably shown in boxed sets including the Mack airmail truck, aeroplanes and airport paraphernalia.
-It was either light or dark green.
+It was invariably shown in the boxed "Air Mail" set no.5041, also including the Mack airmail truck, aeroplanes, six figures and a pylon with searchlight on top.
+The pylon was tinplate, with the searchlight as used on the Mack truck.
+The Model A Mail Van was either light or dark green.

 The Model A Fords were fitted with new wheels, representing wire spokes, and were the first deviation from the disc wheels used on other vehicles.